School Counseling Program

 Graduate study in the M.Ed.
 School Counselor Program at Western Washington University prepares students to provide professional counseling services in educational settings.
 The program requires two years of full-time graduate study (minimum of 90 credit hours) and is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Upon completion of the program, students are recommended for certification as K-12 public school counselors in the State of Washington.
 Admission to the program is based upon a profile of characteristics including graduate aptitude test scores, grades, academic preparation, compatibility of applicant goals with program goals, letters of reference, and previous professional and volunteer experience.
 It is not necessary to hold a valid teaching certificate in order to be recommended for certification as a school counselor or to be considered for admission to the program.
 It is the policy of the Department of Psychology that School Counselor program graduates will be endorsed only for those licenses or certificates appropriate to the emphasis of their training.
 It is further understood that this endorsement will be made only upon successful completion of practicum and internship experiences.

 The department also offers M.S. degrees in Clinical Mental Health Counseling and Experimental Psychology and houses the Center for Cross-Cultural Research.
 Coordination with these programs greatly enhances the experience of students in the School Counseling Program.

 Learn about the School Counseling Program outcomes and view recent program evaluation annual reports please see the School Counseling Program Outcomes and Resources page.

 Counseling Program Objectives

-- To prepare professional counselors who demonstrate the knowledge and skills described in the CACREP core and specialty standards.
+- Demonstrate the knowledge and skills outlined in the CACREP Basic and Specialty Standards.

-- To prepare professional counselors who think critically about professional issues and who engage in ethical and reflective practice.
+- Think critically about professional issues and engage in ethical, reflective decision-making.